How your bill is calculated

 Rateable value

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA) - an agency of His Majesty's Revenue and Customs.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the HMRC Valuation Office (VO).
 They draw up and maintain a full list of all rateable values.
 These are available on their website.

 The rateable value broadly represents the yearly rent the property could have been let for on the open market on a particular date.